scikit-hep/uproot5/docs-sphinx/basic.rst

 For some protocols, such as `s3` or `ssh`, fsspec may need additional options, such as credentials.
 These can be directly passed as keyword arguments to the uproot function, and will be passed to fsspec.

+Keep in mind that there might be different libraries that implement a given fsspec backend.
+This might lead to errors when using uproot.
+For example, the fsspec ssh tests assume `paramiko <https://github.com/paramiko/paramiko>`_ is installed, but another library such as `sshfs <https://github.com/fsspec/sshfs>`_ might be present instead which also adds ssh support but might behave differently.

 reading
 ~~~~~~~